AaronPresley/whack-a-mole/README.md

 This game was only tested on Chrome and Safari browsers.
 It likely works similarly on other browsers, but I haven't fully tested each one.

+### Raw Javascript

+I'm using jQuery, but its use is so minimal I probably could easily switch to only using raw JS.
+I decided to opt for jQuery since it'd be a bit faster for me.